byourey/Website_Accessbility/README.md

-# Website_Accessbility
+# Website_Accessibility
-SEO Marketing Agency Website Accessbility
+SEO Marketing Agency Website Accessibility

 Install
-* Clone repository to your local device
+* Clone repository to your local device.
-* Folders are structured already, so test by opening the index.html file in your browser.
-If it looks good, it's working right.
+* Open the index.html in your browser and navigate the website.
+Click on navigation headings and if everything works well, then its good.

 Usage
-* Commented for every section on the page in HTML and CSS
+* Commented for every section on the page in HTML and CSS.
 * Added alt attributes for the images.
 * Made sure navigation headings are clickable.

 CREDITS
 * W3schools website for helping me understand HTML semantic elements.
 * Kyle Daniels for helping me through with navigation.
-* Github for helping me with my README file
+* Github for helping me with my README file.

 Website
 *